-In this article, we will discuss the Secant Method in C++ with its algorithm and examples.
+In this guide, we will explore the Secant Method in C++ along with its algorithm and illustrations.

 What is the Secant Method?

-The secant technique iterates indefinitely, or until a maximum number of iterations is reached, or until the difference between subsequent approximations drops below the specified tolerance level.
+The secant method continues iterating endlessly, or until it hits a set maximum of iterations, or until the variance between successive approximations falls below the designated tolerance threshold.

 Algorithm: